 Dan and Michelle make as many of their dishes themselves as possible, from the desserts to the fresh made fries, onion rings and mountain oysters.
 The batter used for breaded item appears to be just flour and fresh ground pepper and that works great.

 I've only had a few dishes at Idle-A-While and it is hard for me to get very far through the menu, because they tend to offer such attractive daily specials.
 On my first visit the special was a Tex Mex Burger - 1/2 pound spicy ground sirloin burger patty topped with a slice of pepper jack cheese and 2 pieces of bacon on Texas toast.
 With grilled onions, it was a tasty burger.

-On my most recent visit, that special was a hand cut strip steak with two farm fresh eggs diced fried potatoes and a slice of their own fresh baked bread.
+On my next visit, that special was a hand cut strip steak with two farm fresh eggs diced fried potatoes and a slice of their own fresh baked bread.

 Of the regular dishes tried tried so far, my favorites are the mountain oysters (deep fried, skinned and sliced calf testicles) and the onion rings.